- The Program has been published.

 Proposal submission deadline: June 25th, 2017

-Presentations and tutorials on all topics related to ROS are invited.
+Presentations on all topics related to ROS are invited.
 Examples include introducing attendees to a ROS package or library, exploring how to use tools, manipulating sensor data, and applications for robots.

 Women, members of minority groups, and members of other under-represented groups are encouraged to submit presentation proposals to ROSCon.

 Proposals will be reviewed by a program committee that will evaluate fit, impact, and balance.